AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms/10-extended_example.rst

       Add (Rgb, Black);
    end if;

-* In addition, because of the operations available to arrays of Boolean, we can easily implement union and intersection
+*In addition, because of the operations available to arrays of Boolean, we can easily implement set operations*

 .. code:: Ada